andmoredev/andmoredev/content/blog/websocket-direct-to-agent.md

 Not when you layer the security correctly:

-1. **Authentication**: Cognito JWT validates the user's identity before any presigned URL is generated
+1. Cognito JWT validates the user's identity before any presigned URL is generated
-2. **Authorization**: The Lambda's IAM role determines what AgentCore resources can be accessed, following least-privilege
+2. The Lambda's IAM role determines what AgentCore resources can be accessed, following least-privilege
-3. **Short-lived credentials**: Presigned URLs expire in 5 minutes, only valid long enough to establish the connection
+3. Presigned URLs expire in 5 minutes, only valid long enough to establish the connection
-4. **User identity propagation**: The user's ID is embedded in the signed URL as a custom header, so the agent knows who it's talking to
+4. The user's ID is embedded in the signed URL as a custom header, so the agent knows who it's talking to
-5. **SigV4 signing**: The connection URL is cryptographically signed, it can't be tampered with or reused
+5. The connection URL is cryptographically signed with SigV4, it can't be tampered with or reused

 ```javascript
 // User identity travels with the signed URL